bimsaragallage/audio_emotion_recognition/README.md

 - **Spectral Centroid**: Represents the "center of mass" of the audio spectrum, related to the perceived brightness of the sound.

 ### Approach
-The Vibrational Autoencoder architecture leverages advanced encoding techniques to capture the underlying emotional features from audio signals.
+The Variational Autoencoder architecture leverages advanced encoding techniques to capture the underlying emotional features from audio signals.
 Unlike traditional methods, this approach ensures better representation of vibrational patterns in speech, leading to improved recognition accuracy.

-This project showcases the potential of vibrational-based encoding in emotion recognition, offering an innovative perspective to advance the field.
+This project showcases the potential of Variational-based encoding in emotion recognition, offering an innovative perspective to advance the field.

 ## Installation